neo-project/neo-express/docs/command-reference.md

 ## neoxp oracle

-The `oracle` command has a series of subcomands for configuring Neo-express' oracle subsystem as well as responsing to oracle requests.
+The `oracle` command has a series of subcommands for configuring Neo-express' oracle subsystem as well as responding to oracle requests.

 > Note, unlike Neo N3 MainNet and TestNet, Neo-Express does not automatically fulfill oracle requests
 > by retrieving files from the internet.
 Instead, oracle requests are manually fulfilled via the